 - 15.1 The Parties will assist the Integration Joint Board in developing risk management strategy and methodology.
-The risk management strategy and methodology was formally considered for endorsement by the Integration Joint Board by 31 December 2015 and has been reviewed and updated since inception.
-The risk management strategy and methodology ensures: - ♦ Identification, assessment and prioritisation of risk related to the delivery of services, particularly those which are likely to affect the Joint Board's delivery of the Joint Strategic Commissioning plan - Read across between the Parties top risks with those of the IJB, particularly where there is a tangible impact on the IJBs ability to deliver its Strategic Commissioning Plan - ♦ Identification and description of processes for mitigating these risks - ♦ Agreed reporting standards. - 15.2 The risk management strategy and methodology sets out: - ♦ How the Parties and the Integration Joint Board prepares risk registers and arrangements to amend and update such registers - Risks that should be reported from the date of delegation of functions and Resources - Frequency which the risk register will be reported to the Integration Joint Board and the Performance, Audit and Finance Sub Committee - ♦ An agreed risk monitoring framework - That any changes to the risk management strategy shall be requested through a formal paper to the Integration Joint Board - Protocols for sharing risk information. - 15.3 The Parties will make relevant resources available to support the Integration Joint Board in its risk management.
-This will include identifying a person responsible for drawing together the risks from the organisations. - 15.4 The initial risk register was produced by 31 March 2016. - 15.5 In addition to the above, the NHS Board, the Council and Integration Joint Board will consider and agree which risks should be taken from their own risk registers and placed on the shared risk register.
+The risk management strategy and methodology was formally considered for endorsement by the Integration Joint Board by 31 December 2015 and has been reviewed and updated annually.
+The risk management strategy and methodology ensures: - Identification, assessment and prioritisation of risk related to the delivery of services, particularly those which are likely to affect the Joint Board's delivery of the Strategic Commissioning plan; - Read across between the Parties top risks with those of the Integration Joint Board, particularly where there is a tangible impact on the IJBs ability to deliver its Strategic Commissioning Plan; - Identification and description of processes for mitigating these risks; - Agreeing the Integration Joint Board's approach to risk tolerance; and - Agreed reporting standards. - 15.2 The risk management strategy and methodology sets out: - How the Parties and the Integration Joint Board prepare risk registers and arrangements to amend and update such registers; - Risks that should be reported from the date of delegation of functions and resources; - Frequency which the risk register will be reported to the Integration Joint Board and its Performance and Audit Sub Committee; - An agreed risk monitoring framework;

+- That any changes to the risk management strategy shall be requested through a formal paper to the Integration Joint Board; and - Protocols for sharing risk information. - 15.3 The Parties will make relevant resources available to support the Integration Joint Board in its risk management.
+This will include identifying a person responsible for drawing together the risks from the organisations.
+The Integration Joint Board regularly reviews and updates its Risk Register, with its Performance and Audit Sub Committee providing an additional layer of scrutiny. - 15.4 In addition to the above, the NHS Board, the Council and Integration Joint Board will consider and agree which risks should be taken from their own risk registers and placed on the shared risk register.
 Where these risks change, the NHS Board, the Council and Integration Joint Board will notify each other of where they have changed.
+This will be done formally through the risk register reports to Integration Joint Board and its Performance and Audit Sub Committee.